tylerwalkerbrown/tylerwalkerbrown/README.md

   - Obtain a Data Analyst position preferably in person/hybrid
   - Data Analyst 👉 Data Scientist
   - Work for a company that invests into further education
-## Current Learnings 📖
+## Current/Continuous Learnings 📖
   - Tableau
-  - IBM Professional Data Analyst Certificate
+  - Python Programming
 <!--
 **tylerwalkerbrown/tylerwalkerbrown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.